Constant primary operators and where to find them: The strange case of BPS defects in ABJ(M) theory: The defect SCFT

 \section{The defect SCFT}

-We now study the defect superconformal field theory (dSCFT) generated by local operators ${\mathcal O}$ defined as even/odd $U(N_1|N_2)$ supermatrices\footnote{The same analysis can be straighforwadly performed for the dual theory.} localized on the Wilson line and belonging to a given representation of the covariant superconformal algebra $\mathfrak{su}(1,1|3)$.
+We now study the defect superconformal field theory (dSCFT) generated by local operators ${\mathcal O}$ defined as even/odd $U(N_1|N_2)$ supermatrices localized on the Wilson line and belonging to a given representation of the covariant superconformal algebra $\mathfrak{su}(1,1|3)$.
 They can be easily constructed by promoting ABJ(M) fields localized on the defect to supermatrices.
 One example is the ${\mathbb G}^a$ (or the $\bar{{\mathbb G}}_a$) supermatrix \eqref{Gmatrices} entering the covariant realization of supercharges.
 Supermatrix local operators are the natural objects on which the action of the supermatrix generators introduced in the previous section is well defined.

 Local operators on the defect organize themselves into superconformal multiplets of the $\mathfrak{su}(1,1|3)$ algebra.
 These are generated by the repeated action of ${\mathcal Q}^a, \bar{\mathcal Q}_a$ supercharges on the superconformal primary (SCP), the lowest dimensional operator appearing in the multiplet.
 A supermultiplet can be decomposed into a finite sum of conformal multiplets, which generate from the repeated application of the covariant momentum generator ${\mathcal P}$ to superconformal descendants annichilated by ${\mathcal K}$.